uibcdf/Ixtlilton-Tools/docs/contents/user/guide/environment_variables.md

 ## Environment modulefiles

 The environment modules lets you interact with the applications installed by the administrators or locally by you.
-As you can see in [the description of your user file system](user_file_system.md), there is place where Lmod will look for your modulefiles: `$HOME/local/opt/modulefiles`.
-The way to communicate this to Lmod is including this path in your 'MODULEPATH' environment variable:
+As you can see in [the description of your user file system](user_file_system.md), there is place where Lmod will look for your modulefiles: '\$HOME/local/opt/modulefiles'.
+The way to communicate this to Lmod is including this path in your `MODULEPATH` environment variable:

 ```bash
 echo $MODULEPATH
 ```

-Check the section [XXX](environment_modules.md) if you are not familiar it.
+Check the section ["Environment modules"](environment_modules.md) if you are not familiar it.

 ```{note}
 There are many other environment modules defined for your session.
 You can easily find information about them on internet.